hadron-project/hadron/README.md

 Currently only DNS based peer discovery is implemented in this system.
 However, Railgun has been designed so that new discovery backends can be easily added in the future as needed.

 ### networking
-- Railgun client <-> server communication takes place over WebSockets, which allows for multiplexed communication channels by default.
+- Railgun client to server communication takes place over WebSockets, which allows for multiplexed communication channels by default.
-- Clients may use a single pipe for consumption as well as publication.
+- Clients may use a single socket for consumption as well as publication.
-- Server <-> server clustering communication takes place over WebSockets as well.
+- Server to server cluster communication takes place over WebSockets as well.
-- Will probably use protobuf as the framing protocol, maybe capnproto.
-This is still TBD.
-TODO: get this nailed down.
+- Protocol buffers are used for all Railgun communication.
 - Nodes within a cluster may forward commands between each other as needed.

 ### ack & nack